lgsvl/lanefollowing/README.md

 #### Data Distribution
 <img src="docs/images/data_distribution.png" width="500">

-## How to Collect Data and Train Your Own Model with LGSVL Simulator
+## How to Collect Data and Train Your Own Model with SVL Simulator

-### Collect data from LGSVL Simulator
+### Collect data from SVL Simulator

 To collect camera images as well as corresponding steering commands for training, we provide a ROS2 *collect* node which subscribes to three camera image topics and a control command topic, approximately synchronizes time stamps of those messages, and then saves them as csv and jpg files.
 The topic names and types are as below:
 - Center camera: /simulator/sensor/camera/center/compressed (sensor_msgs/CompressedImage)